-Full admission to the Master of Arts in Counseling may be granted to applicants who meet the University's minimum graduate admission criteria and the following qualifications and requirements:
+Full admission to the Master of Arts in Counseling may be granted to applicants who meet the University's graduate criteria and the following qualifications and requirements:

-4. Upon review of submitted materials, candidate will complete an interview with the Program Director and at least one other graduate program faculty member and receive endorsement for admission to the program.
-Interviews may be completed via distance technology or in person, and scheduling will be flexible to accommodate potential students.
+3. Upon review of submitted materials, candidate will complete an interview with the Program Director and receive endorsement for admission to the program.
+A writing sample will be collected at the time of the interview.
+Interviews may be completed in person, and scheduling will be flexible to accommodate potential students.

 Admission to the Master of Arts in Counseling may be granted to applicants who do not meet all of the program prerequisites but have received the endorsement of the Program Director.

 Students granted provisional admission status must maintain a 2.75 grade point average during the first nine hours of graduate work to be eligible for full admission and continue graduate study.
 If after nine hours, the student fails to achieve a 2.75 grade point average, he/she will be ineligible to continue in the program and will be notified in writing.
 The required endorsement may be granted following a review of all relevant factors and when, in the judgment of the Program Director, there is sufficient evidence to clearly suggest the potential for success in a graduate-level program.
 An interview may be required at the discretion of the Program Director.